stereobooster/react-snap/Readme.md

 }
 ```

-All options are not documented yet, but you can check `defaultOptions` in `index.js`.
+Not all options are documented yet, but you can check `defaultOptions` in `index.js`.

 ### inlineCss

 Experimental feature - requires improvements.

-`react-snap` can inline critical CSS with the help of [minimalcss](https://github.com/peterbe/minimalcss) and full CSS will be loaded in a nonblocking manner with the help of [loadCss](https://www.npmjs.com/package/fg-loadcss).
+`react-snap` can inline critical CSS with the help of [minimalcss](https://github.com/peterbe/minimalcss) and full CSS will be loaded in a non-blocking manner with the help of [loadCss](https://www.npmjs.com/package/fg-loadcss).

 Use `inlineCss: true` to enable this feature.

-TODO: as soon as the feature will be stable it should be enabled by default.
+TODO: as soon as this feature is stable, it should be enabled by default.

 ## ⚠️ Caveats